 Trauma Response Training developed on the heels two horrific incidents in the greater Dayton area, as well as a global pandemic.
 In 2019, multiple tornadoes devastated highly populated areas in and around Dayton and a mass shooting claimed nine lives and injured 27 people in The Oregon District.

 Kettering Behavioral Medicine Center received requests for training and support to increase community awareness on the impact of trauma on mental health.
 Trauma response needs have continued to grow as parents, families, and schools continue navigating the effect of COVID-19 on our society.
 Kettering Behavioral Medical Center continues to conduct trauma response training upon request, and actively promotes the training’s outcomes and benefits to community organizations.

+Due to the Covid-19 Pandemic, minimal training was offered.
+The KHBHC is offering this course on an as needed base.

 After the Call

 After the Call is an intensive outpatient program specializing in first responder behavioral health.
 First responders face daily challenges and stress during long shifts-they should not have to face those same circumstances when they are seeking behavioral health care.
 After the Call is here to help first responders manage their anxiety, cope with daily stressors, and help process in a supportive environment.

+This program is being offered by KHBHC.
+The current plan is to expand the program offering.

+Referrals to Prenatal Care from ED

+If a woman is found to be pregnant when she visits the Emergency Department (ED), she will be asked if she has an OB provider.
+Pregnant patients without an Obstetrician will be provided a referral from the ED to a physician or FQHC to encourage timely prenatal care in the first trimester.

+In the network there were 196 women identified as pregnant unattached to a provider and referred for care through all of our EDs.

 Accountability